CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-4.md

 1. **Create Azure services:**

    - Create an Azure Storage account and container.
-   - Download the folder which contains the hotel brochures to your local machine.
+   - Clone the GitHub repository `https://github.com/microsoft/TechExcel-Modernize-applications-to-be-AI-ready`, which contains hotel brochures, into your folder named **AssetsRepo**.
    - Upload the brochures to the storage container.
    - Create an Azure AI Search Service instance.